-The 19 Aircraft to be financed pursuant to this Offering and the Senior Certificates Offering will consist of three new Boeing 787-9 aircraft, four new Boeing 787-10 aircraft, two new Boeing 777-300ER aircraft and 10 new Embraer ERJ 175 LL aircraft scheduled for delivery between April 2019 and February 2020 (two of which have been delivered prior to the date hereof).
-Such four Boeing 787-10 aircraft will be selected by United from among the five aircraft of such model eligible to be financed in this Offering and the Senior Certificates Offering.
-See "Description of the Aircraft and the Appraisals-The Appraisals" for a description of the 20 aircraft eligible to be financed with the proceeds of this Offering and the Senior Certificates Offering.
-Set forth below is certain information about the Equipment Notes expected to be held in the Trusts and the aircraft expected to secure such Equipment Notes (assuming for the purposes of the chart below that United selects from among the five Boeing 787-10 aircraft eligible to be financed pursuant to this Offering and the Senior Certificates Offering the four aircraft of such model with the earliest scheduled delivery months from Boeing).
-The Series B Equipment Notes will mature no later than May 1, 2028.
+The 19 Aircraft to be financed pursuant to this Offering will consist of three new Boeing 787-9 aircraft, four new Boeing 787-10 aircraft, two new Boeing 777-300ER aircraft and 10 new Embraer ERJ 175 LL aircraft scheduled for delivery between April 2019 and February 2020 (two of which have been delivered prior to the date hereof).
+Such four Boeing 787-10 aircraft will be selected by United from among the five aircraft of such model eligible to be financed in this Offering.
+See "Description of the Aircraft and the Appraisals-The Appraisals" for a description of the 20 aircraft eligible to be financed with the proceeds of this Offering.
+Set forth below is certain information about the Equipment Notes expected to be held in the Trusts and the aircraft expected to secure such Equipment Notes (assuming for the purposes of the chart below that United selects from among the five Boeing 787-10 aircraft eligible to be financed pursuant to this Offering the four aircraft of such model with the earliest scheduled delivery months from Boeing).
+The Equipment Notes will mature no later than May 1, 2032.